FY8410 - Avansert kraft- og lysmikroskopi

 The course is organized in two sessions, each of five days and will be offered every two years (2013, 2015).
-In 2013 the course will be taught in the weeks 42 and 46.
+In 2013 the course was taught in the weeks 42 and 46.

 The exam may be changed to oral depending on the number of students.

 The course will only be given if there are more than 10 students registered for the course.
 Students must express their interest before august 1st, as the course might be cancelled if there are not enough participants.

 Vurderingsmelding krever godkjent undervisningsmelding samme semester.
 Obligatorisk aktivitet fra tidligere semester kan godkjennes av instituttet.